parablack/CryptoSideChannel.jl/docs/src/index.md

-# A customizable side-channel modelling and analysis framework in Julia
+# `CryptoSideChannel.jl`: A customizable side-channel modelling and analysis framework in Julia

-This library has a focus on generic side-channels of various cryptographic algorithms.
-Side-channels are modeled with custom types that behave like integers.
-However, those types may additionally log their values, or mask their internal representation of integers.
+This library focuses on generic side-channel analysis of various cryptographic algorithms.
+This implementation uses custom types that behave like integers.
+However, those types may additionally log their values, or mask the internal representation of their values.
 In combination, this allows for easy recording of side-channels for educational and testing purposes.

 This project is split into three parts: